AraneaDev/accountant/.gitlab/issue_templates/Bug.md

 Make sure to **include code** (affected models, configuration, ...).

-### Relevant logs and/or screenshots
+### Relevant information, logs and/or screenshots
-Screenshots, error messages, logs, stack traces and other resources that may help us understand what's going on, will also be appreciated.
+Information about your stack, screenshots, error messages, logs, stack traces and other resources that may help us understand what's going on, will also be appreciated.

 In a nutshell, help us, help you.